-Material firm-level conflicts of interests are identified by individuals and groups within Invesco globally based on criteria established by the global proxy services team.
-These criteria are monitored and updated periodically by the global proxy services team so as to seek to ensure an updated view is available when conducting conflicts checks.
+Material firm-level conflicts of interests are identified by individuals and groups within Invesco globally based on criteria established by the global ESG team.
+These criteria are monitored and updated periodically by the global ESG team so an updated view is available when conducting conflicts checks.
 Operating procedures and associated governance are designed to seek to ensure conflicts of interest are appropriately considered ahead of voting proxies.
 The Global IPAC Conflict of Interest Sub-committee maintains oversight of the process.
 Companies identified as conflicted will be voted in line with the good governance principles as implemented by Invesco's internally developed voting guidelines.
+Where client accounts are invested directly in shares issued by Invesco affiliates and Invesco has proxy voting authority, shares will be voted proportionally.
+If proportional voting is not possible, the shares will be voted in line with a third-party proxy advisory service.
 To the extent a portfolio manager disagrees with the Policy, Invesco's processes and procedures seek to ensure justification and rationales are fully documented and presented to the Global IPAC Conflict of Interest Sub-committee for approval by a majority vote.